BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_09.md

 !battle(["Lance",:JOHTO_13,0], "Glitch Field")

 If you succeed, you'll get the corresponding crest to your starter in the challenge: the *Meganium Crest*, *Typhlosion Crest*, or *Feraligatr Crest*!
-You'll also get 25 AP Points and a Somniam Mall Stamp!
+You'll also get 25 AP Points and a *Somniam Mall Stamp*!
 We will eventually find out what this stamp does.

 It is worth noting that the other two crests now become available for purchase at the Kecleon Bazaar for $50,000 each.